working-agile/price-calculator/README.md

 ### What is this branch for? ###

+* This is the result of the refactoring according to the SRP.
-* Show how the unit tests document the business rules, and at the same time provide a safety net for implementing changes to the business rules.
+* Unit tests have been added to show how unit tests document the business rules.
+* They provide a safety net for implementing changes to the business rules.

 ### What should you do here?